Find a Western Exterminator near you

-Great golden digger wasp can be found throughout the U.S. and southern Canada.
+Great golden digger wasps can be found throughout the U.S. and southern Canada.
 It is black and orange-red and is 1 inch in length.
 These wasps prefer sandy soil for excavating their burrows.
-The entrance of a great golden digger wasp can be found near patio stones or flagstones.
+The entrance of a great golden digger wasp burrow can be found near patio stones or flagstones.
 Various species of longhorned grasshoppers are their preferred host.

 Eastern cicada killers are large wasps up to 1.5 inches long.
 The cicada killer has a black abdomen with yellow markings and orange tinted wings.
 This species can be found east of the Rocky Mountains.
 Adults are most often seen in mid-summer when cicadas used as larval food are most abundant.

 Eastern cicada killers are known to be spotted flying around lawns of residential homes.
 Each female digs her own burrow that extends 10 inches into the ground.
 Cicada killers are beneficial in reducing cicada populations but the burrows may cause lawn damage.

 There are various species of ground-nesting yellowjackets found in the U.S. such as the common yellowjacket, who create both above and underground nests.
 They can be found in 39 states, including Hawaii, Alaska, the far western states, the Rocky mountain States and the Northeast.

 The removal of ground wasp nests should be left to professionals due to the risk of being stung multiple times.

 The burrows of social and solitary wasps can be treated by a professional pest control technician with appropriately labeled insecticide dust.
 The burrows should then be closed with soil to prevent re-excavation except for burrows containing cicada killer wasps which should remain open.